 This first cheat sheet shows you how many blocks you’ll need to make if you want to make a twin, full, queen, or king sized quilt without any sashing or borders.
 If you don’t cut the sashing and borders, you will have some extra fabric left over.

 The second cheat sheet gives you the details for making blocks if you do want to add the sashing and a single border.
-You’d have to add all the horizontal sashing units between the blocks, and then piece together the vertical sashing units to stitch them between the rows.
+You’d have to add all the horizontal sashing units between the blocks.
+Then piece together the vertical sashing units to stitch them between the rows.
 You’ll also need a few extra long sashing pieces to make up the length needed for those rows.

-If you’d like to try out one of these larger quilts using the blocks from The Cricut Maker Block of the Week or The Cricut Maker Block of the Week the Sequel, then Click here to download the PDF cheat sheets that will help you with how many and how much fabric.
+Hopefully that helps you understand the Cricut Quilt Sizes.
+If you’d like to try out one of these larger quilts using the blocks from The Cricut Maker Block of the Week or The Cricut Maker Block of the Week the Sequel.
+Then Click here to download the PDF cheat sheets that will help you with how many and how much fabric.